bcdev/zappend/docs/guide.md

 While the target dataset is being modified, a file lock is created used to effectively prevent concurrent dataset modifications.
-After successfully appending a complete slice dataset, the lock is removed the target.
+After successfully appending a complete slice dataset, the lock is removed from the target.
 The lock file is written next to the target dataset, using the same filesystem and parent directory path.
 Its filename is the filename of the target dataset suffixed by the extension `.lock`.